 Figure 20.
 Estimated and projected life expectancy at birth for both sexes by SDG region, 1950-2100, according to the medium-variant projection

-Considerable progress has been made towards closing the longevity differential between countries,
+Considerable progress has been made towards closing the longevity differential between countries, but wide gaps remain

 Data source: United Nations, Department of Economic and Social Affairs, Population Division (2019).
-World Population Prospects 2019. excluding Australia and New Zealand
+World Population Prospects 2019. \ excluding Australia and New Zealand